madiabio/Supervised_Machine_Learning_From_Scratch/Decision Tree Learning/README.md

 ![precision_f1_and_recall.png](model_performance_evaluation_outputs/precision_f1_and_recall.png)
 ![confusion_matrix.png](model_performance_evaluation_outputs/confusion_matrix.png)
 ![learning_curve.png](model_performance_evaluation_outputs/learning_curve.png)
-This implementation ID3 learning decision tree performed very well with the dataset used.
+This ID3 learning decision tree implementation performed very well with the dataset.
 Since the model consistently performed at a high level of accuracy (mid to high 90s) as a binary tree, additional branches were not added to avoid unnecessarily complexity.
 The model evaluations may be subject to bias, and may not generalize well to a larger test set which has a more even distribution.
 This is because the test set did not have an even distribution of classes, with 72.2% of all test feature vectors belonging to the unacc class.